RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

  - [[ShearMover]] - Make a shearing motion, by making opposite small changes to a pair of near-parallel glycosidic torsions.

  - [[RingConformationMover]] - Make a change to a cyclic residue's ring conformation.
 (Note that this is not normally an energetically favorable thing to do!)
- - [[LinkageConformerMover]] - Make a change to all of the glycosidic torsion angles by using angles from a statistically favorable conformation.
+ - [[LinkageConformerMover | mover_LinkageConformerMover_type]] - Make a change to all of the glycosidic torsion angles by using angles from a statistically favorable conformation.
  - [[RingPlaneFlipMover]] - Make a 180-degree shearing move to a residue with opposite, equatorial linkages, effectively flipping over the plane of its ring.
  - [[TautomerizeAnomerMover]] - Replace a reducing-end sugar residue with its anomer.